 While FDD purports to be nonpartisan, Republican Party insiders hold a number of its top posts, and many of the group's principals have been vocal advocates of hawkish "pro-Israel" policies.
 FDD's president, Clifford May, is a former writer for the New York Times who once served as director of communications for the Republican National Committee.
 May is also a former editor of the party's official magazine (Rising Tide), a former vice chair of the Republican Jewish Coalition, and a member of the Committee on the Present Danger.
 FDD's chairman is former CIA director and longtime neoconservative activist James Woolsey, a self-described "Scoop Jackson Democrat" who advised George W. Bush and John McCain on national security issues.
 Senior fellow John Hannah is a former national security aide to Dick Cheney.

 FDD no longer provides information on its website about its board of directors or "Leadership Council."
-As of mid-2013, the Leadership Council included several high-profile neoconservatives and Republican Party figures.
+In mid-2013, the Leadership Council included several high-profile neoconservatives and Republican Party figures.
 Among them were Paula Dobriansky, an undersecretary of state during the George W. Bush administration; publisher Steve Forbes, a former GOP presidential candidate; former FBI director Louis Freeh; the Weekly Standard's Bill Kristol; Sen. Joe Lieberman (I-CT); and former National Security Adviser Robert McFarlane.
 Former House Speaker Newt Gingrich was a past member, along with the late Jeane Kirkpatrick, Jack Kemp, and Max Kampelman.
 Its board of directors had a similar makeup.
 In 2013, members included the Republican House Majority Leader Rep. Eric Cantor (R-VA), religious right figure Gary Bauer, neoconservative Washington Post columnist Charles Krauthammer, Reagan-era Pentagon official Richard Perle, and the Wall Street Journal's Bret Stephens.